Obstruction characterization of co-TT graphs: Forbidden induced subgraphs of co-TT graphs

-Now we are well equipped to present the main result of this paper.\\ \begin{theo} A graph $G$ is a co-TT graph if and only if $G$ does not contains any graph of the infinite families $\mathcal{S}, H^*_n (n\geq 2)$ and the graphs $T, W, H'_3$ and $T_0$ as an induced subgraph. \end{theo} \begin{proof} Let $G$ be a co-TT graph.
-From Lemmas 13, 14, 16 and 18 $G$ does not contain $W, T, T_0$ and any graph of the family $H^*_n (n\geq 2$) as an induced subgraph.
-Also we have observed that $G$ does not contain $H_3'$ and any graph of the family $\mathcal{S}$ as an induced subgraph.\\ For the converse, let $G$ be a chordal graph.
-Then we shall show that if $G$ is not a co-TT graph then $G$ must contain one of the graphs of the infinite families $\mathcal{S}, H^*_n (n\geq 2)$ or $T, T_0, W, H'_3$ as an induced subgraph.
-Now we consider two possibilities;\\ $(a)$ $G$ is a split graph.
-If $G$ is not a co-TT graph then $G$ contains a forbidden graph of split co-TT graphs i.e. any graph of the family $\mathcal{S}$ as an induced subgraph.\\ $(b)$ $G$ is a strongly chordal graph but not a split graph.
-Strongly chordal graph may be an interval graph (see example 2).
-Now if $G$ is an interval graph then $G$ is not a forbidden graph for co-TT graph.
+Now we are well equipped to present the main result of this paper.\\ \begin{theo} A chordal graph $G$ is a co-TT graph if and only if $G$ does not contains any graph of the infinite families $\mathcal{\widetilde{S}}, H^*_n (n\geq 2)$ or any of the graphs $T, W, H'_3$ and $T_0$ as an induced subgraph. \end{theo} \begin{proof} Let $G$ be a co-TT graph.
+From Lemmas 13, 14, 16 and 20, $G$ does not contain $W, T, T_0$ and any graph of the family $H^*_n (n\geq 2$) as an induced subgraph.
+Also we have observed that $G$ does not contain $H_3'$ and any graph of the family $\mathcal{\widetilde{S}}$ as an induced subgraph.\\ For the converse, we assume that $G$ is a chordal graph.
+Now, we shall show that if $G$ is not a co-TT graph then $G$ must contain one of the graphs of the infinite families $\mathcal{\widetilde{S}}, H^*_n (n\geq 2)$ or one of the graphs $T, T_0, W, H'_3$ as an induced subgraph.
+We consider two possibilities:\\ $(a)$ $G$ is a split graph.
+If $G$ is not a co-TT graph then $G$ contains a forbidden graph of split co-TT graphs i.e. any graph of the family $\mathcal{\widetilde{S}}$ as an induced subgraph.\\ $(b)$ $G$ is a strongly chordal graph but not a split graph.
+Now such a strongly chordal graph may be an interval graph (see Fig. 22).
+If $G$ is an interval graph, then $G$ is not a forbidden graph for co-TT graphs.
 Thus $G$ must not be an interval graph.
-Hence by Theorem 5, $G$ contains an asteroidal triple of vertices.
-Then by Theorem 6, $G$ must contains any of the graphs $T, W$ or any graphs of the families $T_n$ or $H_n$ (see Fig.4) as an induced subgraph.
-Next, if $G$ is not a co-TT graph and contains any graph of the family $T_n$ then $G$ must contains $T$ or $T_0$ as an induced subgraph.
-Finally, $G$ is not a co-TT graph and contains any graph of the family $H_n$, then it must contains a graph of the family $H^*_n (n\geq 2)$ or $H'_3$ as an induced subgraph.
+Hence by Theorem 3, $G$ contains an asteroidal triple of vertices.
+Then by Theorem 4, $G$ must contains any of the graphs $T$, $W$ or any graph of the families $T_n$ or $H_n$ (see Fig. 4) as an induced subgraph.
+Next, if $G$ is not a co-TT graph and contains any graph of the family $T_n$ then from \cref{obs17} and proof of the Lemma 16, it follows that $G$ must contains $T$ or $T_0$ as an induced subgraph.
+Finally, $G$ is not a co-TT graph and contains any graph of the family $H_n$, then from \cref{obs19} and \cref{obs21} it must contains a graph of the family $H^*_n (n\geq 2)$ or $H'_3$ as an induced subgraph.
 This completes the proof of the theorem. \end{proof}